UNINETTSigma2/documentation/software/application_guides/paraview.md

 The command above is binding the port and the data folder to the container, so that it can see the information outside of it (by default, a container is relatively isolated from "outside world", meaning we have to specify which folders from the host machine we want to "see" from inside the container).

-The first folder "$USERWORK/data" is only known outside the container and "/data" is only known inside the container, we are binding them together when running "$USERWORK/data:/data".
+The first folder `$USERWORK/data` is only known outside the container and `/data` is only known inside the container, we are binding them together with `--bind $USERWORK/data:/data` but it is **the same folder** therefore changes made in `/data` are actually done to `$USERWORK/data` and hence permanent.

 **From a second terminal window**, log in again to the server but, this time, **forwarding** the port you used for the container: `ssh -L 7412:localhost:7412 -i ~/.ssh/ssh_key username@fram.sigma2.no`